linroger/Wealth-of-Nations/HBR Notes/A Primer on Distressed Investing.md

 - In Section 1 we describe the restructuring process in terms of three steps: valuation of the distressed firm's assets,  development of a new capital structure for the distressed firm,  and execution of the plan to gain control of the distressed firm and implement the new capital structure.
 - Section 2 uses a hypothetical case study to illustrate the three-step process and the fact that distressed investing is more than a mechanical process or mere financial exercise.
 To navigate the three-step investing process success-fully,  distress investors must consider a host of legal,  financial,  and behavioral problems.
 - Section 3 examines the potential for profits from distressed investing in the context of our hypothetical example.
 The purpose of this discussion is to explore the risk-reward proposition of distressed investing.
-- Section 4 provides a discussion of the factors that conspire to mak[DiD](Lecture%2013-%20Difference-In-Differences%20(Part%202%20Of%202).md)uccessful distressed investing difficult.
+- Section 4 provides a discussion of the factors that conspire to makdiduccessful distressed investing difficult.
 The potential profits from distressed investing come out of various structural and behavioral aspects of the market and the complexity encountered in both valuing the distressed firm and constructing and executing a successful restructuring plan.

 ## THE THREE-STEP RESTRUCTURING PROCESS